 John first got involved in archery in 1998 after he attended an open sports day and he has been competing ever since.
 He has also competed in several other disability sports, representing England in disability cricket between 1995 and 1998.

 John won gold on his Games debut at Beijing 2008, where he also shot a Paralympic Games record for 12 arrows, scoring 117 out of a possible 120 during his 1/16 elimination match against America’s Eric Bennett.

-In 2013 John became individual and team World Champion at the World Para Championships and is currently ranked number two in the world.
+In 2013 John became individual and team World Champion at the World Para Championships.

 He was awarded an MBE in 2006 for services to archery.

 Show your support for John Stubbs MBE by sharing their bio!